sambrow/ctf-hosting-notes/README.md

 `docker stop fun-app`

-Note: You might be also able to stop the application by pressing Control+C in the terminal window you used to start it.
+**Note**: You might be also able to stop the application by pressing `Control+C` in the terminal window you used to start it.
 However, I'm not certain this is guaranteed to always work.